Good morning :)

 Future Outlook of the Copper Industry

 Global demand is projected to grow 70% to 50+ mn tonnes annually by 2050, driven by the energy transition, digital infrastructure, and emerging copper market growth.
-BHP forecasts demand accelerating at a 2.6% CAGR through 2035, double the pace of the past 15 years, with prices expected to hold in the $10,000–$11,000/tonne range through 2026.
+BHP forecasts demand to accelerate at a 2.6% CAGR through 2035, double the pace of the past 15 years, with prices expected to remain in the $10,000–$11,000/tonne range through 2026.

 Critical growth drivers include: